-The term 'significant harm' can include any form of abuse, neglect, accident or injury that is sufficiently serious to adversely affect progress and enjoyment of someone's life.
+The term 'significant harm' can include any form of abuse, neglect, exploitation, accident or injury that is sufficiently serious to adversely affect progress and enjoyment of someone's life.

-What is abuse and neglect?
+What is abuse, neglect and exploitation?

 A form of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
+Somebody may abuse, neglect or exploit a child by inflicting harm, or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults, or another child or children.
+Abuse can include children witnessing the ill-treatment of others and that this is particularly relevant when children see, hear or experience domestic abuse and its effects.